wescpy/google/gemini/gem25/README.md

 ### Node.js
 1. Create credentials (choose one):
     - (_recommended_) [Login with user auth & set ADC for local dev environment](https://cloud.google.com/docs/authentication/set-up-adc-local-dev-environment).
-    - API key: follow same instructions as for GAI above
+    - API key (only works for current client library): follow same instructions as for GAI above
 1. Run any of the Node scripts, e.g., `node gem25txt-simple-gcp-cur.js`

 ### Python
 1. Create credentials (choose one):
     - (_recommended_) [Login with user auth & set ADC for local dev environment](https://cloud.google.com/docs/authentication/set-up-adc-local-dev-environment).
-    - API key: follow same instructions as for GAI above
+    - API key (only works for current client library): follow same instructions as for GAI above
 1. Run any of the Python scripts, e.g., `python gem25txt-simple-gcp-old.py` (or `python3`)